 Our goal is to enable application teams to be more productive using OpenMP and help make your codes portable across different vendor compilers and systems.
 The telecons will be conducted via Zoom.
 In order to receive the Zoom coordinates for the call, please fill out the following form or click “Tickets” above.
 Note, you will only be required to fill this form out once to receive the invite to the monthly series.

 For the agenda and previous telecons’ materials please check

-The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC and the DOE Exascale Computing Project (ECP) has resumed the webinar series on Best Practices for HPC Software Developers, which we began in 2016.
+The IDEAS Productivity project, in partnership with the DOE Computing Facilities of the ALCF, OLCF, and NERSC, and the DOE Exascale Computing Project (ECP), organizes the webinar series on Best Practices for HPC Software Developers.

 As part of this series, we offer one-hour webinars on topics in scientific software development and high-performance computing, approximately once a month.
-The next webinar is titled Modern C++ for High-Performance Computing, and will be presented by Andrew Lumsdaine (Pacific Northwest National Laboratory & University of Washington).
-The webinar will take place on Wednesday, June 12, 2019 at 1:00 pm ET.
+The November webinar is titled 55+ years in High-Performance Computing: One Woman’s Experiences and Perspectives; it will include a Q&A session with Jean Shuler (Lawrence Livermore National Laboratory).
+The webinar will take place on Wednesday, November 10, 2021 at 1:00 pm ET.